helidon-io/helidon/docs/se/reactive-messaging.md

 ## Maven Coordinates

-To enable Reactive Messaging, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Reactive Messaging, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>